Grave of the Fireflies Anime Review

 Quick Review

-Switch to Full Review"Powerful," "moving," "touching," and "great" are words frequently used by people to describe movies, but this is one of the very few cases where they are most sincerely deserved.
+"Powerful," "moving," "touching," and "great" are words frequently used by people to describe movies, but this is one of the very few cases where they are most sincerely deserved.
 Simultaneously an allegory of human failings and a quiet but unflinching look at two children caught in the peripheral effects of a war, Grave of the Fireflies is one of the most painful and affecting movies you're ever likely to see, animated or otherwise.
 The slow-motion tragedy is presented in subtle but beautifully detailed animation in the steady-handed, minutely realistic style of Ghibli director Isao Takahata.

 Full Review

 Simultaneously an allegory of human failings and a quiet but unflinching look at two children caught in the peripheral effects of a war, Grave of the Fireflies is one of the most painful and affecting movies you're ever likely to see, animated or otherwise.
-In many cases, the fact that it is animated gives simple actions and scenes a beauty and innocence that would not have existed otherwise, creating all the more contrast with the harsh and painful realities experienced by the characters.
+An oft-repeated comment is that, as much as people love the film and are deeply moved by it, they can't bring themselves to watch it again.

-On that subject, note that although Grave of the Fireflies was produced by Studio Ghibli, Hayao Miyazaki's studio, this movie was not a product of the mind of Miyazaki, and it shows.
-Directed by Isao Takahata, the other Ghibli master who specializes in personal scale and minute detail, the visual style might be familiar, but Kiki's Delivery Service this is not, and you should brace yourself before you start watching.
-It is in some ways uplifting in its portrayals of simple beauty in the darkest of situations and the strength of the human spirit, but although it never resorts to heavy-handed tragedy or melodrama, this tale of two children standing up in the face of adversity and slowly falling victim to a host of human frailties--suspicion, prejudice, and pride--is unsparing and deeply tragic from start to finish.
+Grave of the Fireflies is in some ways uplifting in its portrayals of simple beauty in the darkest of situations and the strength of the human spirit.
+But, although it never resorts to heavy-handed tragedy or melodrama, this tale of two children standing in the face of adversity and slowly falling victim to a host of human frailties--suspicion, prejudice, and pride--is unsparing and deeply tragic from start to finish.

-Similarly, it can be seen as a condemnation of pride; the story is based on a semi-autobiographical novel written by a man who survived the war on the homefront, but whose younger sister died of starvation while in his care.
-On that level, it may have been a sort of catharsis, harshly depicting the result of Seita's unwillingness to seek help or resort to theft to obtain food, and ultimately allowing his grief to consume and punish him--something that never happened to the real person--for that decision.
-Metaphor and symbolism aside, the enemy in this movie is painted as the kind of human weaknesses that come from and even create war: pride, the suspicion that falls upon two children trying to live on their own, and the prejudice leveled against a healthy young man who doesn't want to fight.
+Similarly, it can be taken as a condemnation of pride.
+The story is based on a semi-autobiographical novel written by Nosaka Akiyuki, a man who survived the war on the homefront, but whose younger sister died of starvation while in his care.
+On that level, it may have been a sort of catharsis, harshly depicting the result of Seita's unwillingness to seek help or resort to theft to obtain food.
+And, ultimately, allowing his grief to consume and punish him for that decision--something that never happened to the real person.

-Above all, though, the enemy in this story is war--you never see a battle or an army, but you can see the tragic effects of war on even the idyllic countryside far removed from the front.
+Above all, though, the enemy in this story is war--you never see a battle or an army, but the tragic effects of war on even the idyllic countryside far removed from the front are all too tangible.
 Grave of the Fireflies puts a human face on the civilian population of Japan during the war--something few movies have done, and none have done so well.
-Moreover, it manages to do so in a painful and realistic, yet still understated, manner.
-It is, in fact, almost too painful to watch, but equally difficult to take your eyes off.
-All this, and it is animated--anyone who thinks animation can't tell a realistic story with any impact has never seen this movie, and should be required to do so.

-Finally, there's the acting, which (at least in Japanese) is extremely good.
-Setsuko in particular is one of the most convincing pieces of acting for a child I've ever seen.
-She is completely believable as the age she is--neither too cute nor too articulate.
-The orchestral score rounds out the aural picture, providing emotional undertones without ever forcing or even encouraging a response--the movie needs no help with that.
+The orchestral score rounds out the aural picture, providing emotional undertones without ever forcing or even encouraging a response--the film needs no help with that.

-Grave of the Fireflies is a touching and extremely painful movie to watch, but it's not an idle tearjerker.
+Grave of the Fireflies is a touching and extremely painful film to watch, but it's not an idle tearjerker.
 This movie is direct, honest, thought provoking, and worth watching by anyone.
 Just make sure you're ready for it before you start.

 Related Recommendations